-This guide will help you build a temporary Standard Switch (vSS) where you will connect vCenter VM to recover from a port disconnection/network down scenario.
+This guide explains how to build a temporary Standard Switch (vSS) to connect the vCenter VM for recovery from a port disconnection or network outage.

-When vCenter is online again, you can make the necessary changes in the distributed switch (vDS) and reconnect vCenter there.
+Once vCenter is back online, necessary changes can be made in the distributed switch (vDS) to reconnect vCenter.

 Most of the steps are only possible via command line.